SreejitBose/Weather_App/README.md

 # Weather_App
-A weather app to show current weather information
+A weather app writen in python to show current weather information of a city.
+This app uses API data from www.openweathermap.org.
+It shows current temeparature of the city with its maximum and minimum temperature of the day, a short weather description, humidity, pressure, wind speed.